 CEO of the publishing house LGM éditions, I have by the past been politically invested on subjects such as minorities (Gypsies, Inuit and Basques), Africa or North Korea.
 Passionate about linguistics, I have notably published three dictionaries.
 Specialised in environmental law, I graduated from the French universities Paris 1 Panthéon-Sorbonne, Paris 2 Panthéon-Assas and Paris-Saclay.
 I participated in the International Space University Space Studies Program in 2019.

 I regularly write articles on the website Space Legal Issues so as to popularise space law and public international law.
-CEO of Toucan Space and Dream Payload, I believe that private companies have to play a more decisive role in the exploration and exploitation of outer space, and that law has to evolve, in order to guarantee an ever-more securing environment to space-related activities.
+CEO of Toucan Space and Dream Payload, I believe that private companies have to play a more decisive role in the exploration and exploitation of outer space, and that law has to evolve in order to guarantee an ever-more securing environment to space-related activities.
 Do not hesitate to contact me if you have any space law-related questions, I will be more than happy to answer you as fast as possible.